ChalapathiNadimpalli/spree_ajax_wishlist/README.md

 If you'd like to contribute, feel free to raise a good pull request.

-Copyright (c) 2017 Nadimpalli Chalapathi Raju, released under the New BSD License
+Copyright (c) 2017 Imaginnovate, released under the MIT License